JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

 This represents the return of most of our signatures for most of the resources handling REST requests.
 We will return a response in an async manner.
 The `id` parameter accounts for the id we want to find in the database for a given entity.

-the body calls on our persistence service and performs a `findById()` op, maps the result in the response we want to return and cares for possible failures.
+the method's body calls on our persistence service and performs a `findById()` op, maps the result in the `Response` we want to return and cares for possible failures.

 ### bonus: cascading inheritance